-Nationwide Permit #45 Repair of Uplands Damaged by Discrete Events a.
+Nationwide Permit #45 Repair of Uplands Damaged by Discrete Events

+- 1. Essential Fish Habitat Regional Condition (Applicable to the Delaware River in Pennsylvania): - a.
 Any activity on the Delaware River associated with this NWP shall comply with the time-of-year restrictions developed in conjunction with the Delaware Basin Fish and Wildlife Management Cooperative and accepted by the Corps of Engineers, as applicable.